typelevel/cats-collections/docs/src/main/tut/diet.md

 The best case is when there is no holes in the stored set, so the tree contains only one node (a single interval).
 In this case, it has ***O***(1) space requirement, inserting, deleting and finding a value is in constant time.

 In the worst case scenario, there is a hole of size one (1) between each node and each node is in fact a set on size one (1).
-Under these circumstances, it behaves as a regular binary search tree.
+Under these circumstances, operations in the tree required O(n).

 ## Supported Operations